KansasCityWomeninTechnology/djangofest_tutorial/en/django_installation/instructions.md

 A requirements file keeps a list of dependencies to be installed using `pip install`:

-First create a `requirements.txt` file inside of the `djangogirls/` folder, using the code editor that you installed earlier.
-You do this by opening a new file in the code editor and then saving it as `requirements.txt` in the `djangogirls/` folder.
+First create a `requirements.txt` file inside of the `djangofest/` folder, using the code editor that you installed earlier.
+You do this by opening a new file in the code editor and then saving it as `requirements.txt` in the `djangofest/` folder.
 Your directory will look like this:

 ```
-djangogirls
+djangofest
 ├── myvenv
 │   └── ...
 └───requirements.txt
 ```

-In your `djangogirls/requirements.txt` file you should add the following text:
+In your `djangofest/requirements.txt` file you should add the following text:

-{% filename %}djangogirls/requirements.txt{% endfilename %}
+{% filename %}djangofest/requirements.txt{% endfilename %}
 ```
 Django~={{ book.django_version }}
 ```